 Explore the Undergraduate Program

-To enter the program, students should have completed all but 6 hours of the AXLE requirements, and have a minimum overall GPA of 3.6.
+To be eligible to enter the program, students should have completed all but 6 hours of the AXLE requirements, and have a minimum overall GPA of 3.6.
 They should also have a minimum GPA of 3.6 in all the political science courses they have taken up to the point at which they enter the Honors Program.
-They must have exhibited to the department additional evidence of an ability to do independent work.
+Students must have exhibited to the department additional evidence of an ability to do independent work.
 Finally, students who wish to be considered for nomination to the Honors Program must schedule a meeting (via email) with the director of undergraduate studies where: admission to the Honors Program and the requirements of the program will be discussed and the appropriate forms (obtained in the Political Science main office) will be signed.

 In addition to requirements set by the College of Arts and Science, the following requirements must be met in order for honors in political science to be awarded: